Ballester/ballester/README.md

 ### Hi there 👋

-I'm currently a data scientist at UXCam.
+I'm currently a machine learning specialist at The Hospital for Sick Children (SickKids).

 In the public repositories you will find the code to reproduce some of my papers.